Sayanhalder28/FrontendProject/README.md

    This will start the Vite development server and the project will be accessible at the specified URL
    (usually `http://localhost:5173`).

-# This project Demonstrates the following concepts:
+## This project Covers the following concepts:

 1. React Components
 2. React Props